OctopusDeploy/blog/blog/2020-09/k8s-rbac-roles-and-bindings/index.md

 ## Summary

-From these examples we can observe some behaviors and limitations with RBAC resources:
+From these examples, we can observe some behaviors and limitations with RBAC resources:

 * Roles and role bindings must exist in the same namespace.
 * Role bindings can exist in separate namespaces to service accounts.